 Unfortunately, yes.
 Tomato hornworms feed on these plants until they’re ready to enter the pupal stage.

 Chances are, you’re already using neem oil on tomato plants, but will this natural remedy work on the hornworm as well?

-Can You Use Neem Oil For Controlling Hornworms?
+Can You Use Neem Oil To Control Hornworms?

-It might be of little surprise that neem oil can combat some species of the hornworm.
+It might be of little surprise that neem oil can combat some species of hornworm.

 There are two species in particular that attack crops for which Neem is a viable solution.

 In theory, neem oil will work against all 1,450 species of the hornworm.